CONFERENCE SCHEDULE

 WORKSHOP SUMMARY

-OFFICIAL CLOSING OF THE DIGITAL BALTIC 2025 CONFERENCE
+CLOSING REMARKS AND END OF DIGITAL BALTIC 2025

 SUMMARY OF THE DIGITAL BALTIC 2025 CONFERENCE